joede/atmegaboot/README.md

 $ avrdude -p atmega128 -P /dev/ttyUSB0 -c stk500v1 -b 38400 -U flash:w:foo-1.1.2.hex
 ~~~~

+## Enter the bootloader

+In most cases, the bootloader pin is used to enter the bootloader.
+This pin
+must be pressed while power on the MCU.
+If there is no such pin available, the
+*forced-mode* can be used.

+The bootloader can be configured (USE_FORCED_BOOTLOAD_ENTER) to wait 3 seconds
+for a sequence of 5+ consecutive '*' at the UART.
+If this '*' sequence is
+received, the bootloader starts sending '*' and wait for an empty UART buffer.
+If no more data is fetched, the regular bootloader is entered.

+In both cases, the fuses must be configured to enter the bootloader after
+power-up!

+## Enter the bootloader from within the application

-**Tipp:** it is possible to call the bootloader from with your application.
-To do this,
+It is possible to call the bootloader from with your application.
+To
-use the address defines inside the standard Makefile (it should be there) as byte address.
+do this, use the address defined inside the standard Makefile (it should be
-Inside the C code, use this define to initialise a function pointer.
+there) as byte address.
+Inside the C code, use this define to initialise a
+function pointer.

 ~~~~
 #ifdef BOOTSTART